This iced vanilla latte topped with whipped cream and salted caramel sauce is the perfect way to drink your coffee on hot days.

 Coffee Workshop with Emi

 Before testing the coffee maker, I was invited to a coffee workshop with some other Swiss bloggers, which was held by Emi Fukahori, the best barista in Switzerland.
 She taught us how to distinguish the five tastes: sweet, salty, bitter, sour, and umami.
 To be honest, it’s quite a challenge, and the clue is that you have to taste it on different spots on your tongue.
 While you identify sweetness on the tip of your tongue, bitterness can only be tasted at the end of it.
 Furthermore, we had the chance first to smell and then drink various kind of coffee beans.
 Arabica and robusta from places around the world.
 As a result, I found out that arabica is my favorite kind of coffee.
-It was indeed an interesting workshop.
+It was indeed an interesting workshop and inspired me to create a homemade vanilla latte recipe with delicious coffee.

 Now, let’s go and make this iced vanilla latte.